-- (1) Age: there is a significant difference between the younger (18-24) age group and the mid (25-44) age group as well as the younger age group and the older (45-75) age group.
+- (1) Age: There is a significant difference between the younger (18-24) age group and the mid (25-44) age group as well as the younger age group and the older (45-75) age group.
 The younger age group had an average response of 5.03 while the mid and older had average responses of 5.72 and 5.78 respectively. - (2) Year Home Was Built: For those that indicated that they were unaware of the year their home was built, the results indicate a lower level of attitude towards the seriousness of the issue.
+More specifically, the comparison between respondents that indicated they were unaware vs those that indicated they were aware that either their house was built before 1980 or after 1980, shows that those who know when their house was built tend to have a stronger attitude towards the issue.
 This result was significant at the level of .05.